Polynucleotide Treatment

 Pluryal® Biofillers are manufactured using using 3 different types of hyaluronic acid, whose particles are much smaller than those used in standard products.
 This promotes the penetration and distribution of the dermal filler in the tissues, preventing migration and promoting more natural-looking results.

-Do Polynucleotide treatments hurt?
+Do polynucleotide treatments hurt?

 At DrBK, we offer optional numbing cream before the treatment for those that are sensitive to needles.
 However most patients, particularly those who are used to 'botox', fillers or microneedling, may feel they do not require numbing at all.

-Which DrBK clinic offers Polynucleotide treatments?
+Which DrBK clinic offers polynucleotide treatments?

 We offer polynucleotide and NuFace treatments at both of our locations in Reading (Queens Road) and London (Harley St).
 Book now.